 Penn State Extension Water Resources Educator, Jim Clark, based in McKean County, PA, assisted farmers and other pesticide applicators protect the groundwater that flows beneath their feet by offering an extension program about groundwater.

 Arsenic is the biggest public-health problem for water in the United States -- yet we pay far less attention to it than we do to lesser problems.
 Private wells present continuing risks.
 Even low doses of arsenic may reduce intelligence in children.
 There are also well-documented risks of cancer, heart disease, and reduced lung function.

-In celebration of National Drinking Water Week, Penn State Extension’s Master Well Owner Network, the Pennsylvania Department of Environmental Protection and the PA Ground Water Association along with numerous other sponsors are organizing the 2015 Pennsylvania Groundwater Symposium at the Ramada Inn Conference Center in State College, PA on May 6, 2015.
+In celebration of National Drinking Water Week, Penn State Extension and the Pennsylvania Department of Environmental Protection along with numerous other sponsors invite you to attend the 2015 Pennsylvania Groundwater Symposium at the Ramada Inn Conference Center in State College, PA on May 6th.

 Three Aquatic Invasive Species and Conservation Workshops will be conducted across the state (February 28, March 7, and 21) by the PA Council of Trout along with PA Sea Grant, Fish and Boat Commission and the local Trout Unlimited chapters.